Munn Ice Arena: History

 Munn Arena came to be after debate over building a new basketball or hockey arena in the early 1970s.
 Plans were to build a new basketball arena and move the ice hockey team to Jenison Fieldhouse.
 In the end, Michigan State athletic director Burt Smith chose to build a new ice hockey facility to replace Demonstration Hall.
 Munn Ice Arena was designed by Daverman Associates of Grand Rapids, Michigan.
 The original design called for 10,000 seats, but MSU was skeptical they could sell that many tickets.
 Thus instead, they built a 6,250-seat arena.

 The MSU ice hockey team moved out of Dem Hall following the 1973–74 season and into Munn Ice Arena on Nov.
 1, 1974.
 Michigan State lost its first regular season game at Munn 4-3 in overtime to defending national champion Minnesota Golden Gophers.

 As Michigan State grew into a hockey powerhouse in the 1980s, Munn became home to one of the hottest tickets in the state.
 Improvements were made to accommodate the program's increasing popularity.
 In 1985, the heat-exchanger pipes for creating ice were replaced by a direct refrigeration system allowing year-round ice.
 With increasing coverage, the press box was expanded from one row to two rows accommodating 50 people.
 A new four-sided scoreboard was added at center ice in 1991.
 To make handicap-accessible seats, the rink's capacity was reduced to 6,170 in the early 1990s.
 In 1999–2000, the press box was relocated from center ice to the rink end to make room for 300 club seats on the south end.
 Luxury boxes were added a year later on the north end of the rink.
 The additions boosted capacity to 6,470.
 During the same time the four-sided scoreboard was replaced with two boards at the east and west ends of the rink along with two video replay boards.
 Recent renovations, which included the installation of additional handicap-accessible platforms, brought capacity to its current 6,114.

 For its first 20 years Munn Ice Arena was the premier on-campus collegiate hockey facility in the country.
 It is still recognized as one of the top campus hockey rinks in the NCAA.
 It is also used for high school and amateur hockey and ice skating.

 A job at Munn is one of the most highly sought after student jobs on Michigan State's campus.
 The employees have referred to themselves as "Munnsters" (a reference to the 1960s TV show with an intentional misspelling), a title which has recently replaced the word "staff" on employee uniforms.

+In October 2023, Michigan State officials plan to dedicate the rink inside the Munn Ice Arena in honor of former Michigan State hockey coach Ron Mason.